ethereumjs/ethereumjs-monorepo/packages/client/README.md

 | Ethereum Execution (Eth 1.0) Client built in TypeScript/JavaScript. |
 | --- |

-Note: there is no current release on npm and the releases from the [standalone repository](https://github.com/ethereumjs/ethereumjs-client) are outdated.
-Use the latest `master` to run the client.
-There will be an up-to-date client release soon (Fall 2021) under a scoped `@ethereumjs/client` naming scheme.

 # INTRODUCTION

 The EthereumJS Client is an Ethereum Execution Client (similar to [go-ethereum](https://github.com/ethereum/go-ethereum) or [Nethermind](https://github.com/NethermindEth/nethermind)) written in `TypeScript`/`JavaScript`, the non-Smart-Contract language Ethereum dApp developers are most familiar with.
 It is targeted to be a client for research and development and not meant to be used in production on `mainnet` for the foreseeable future (out of resource and security considerations).